How To Do Dumbbell Clean (Dumbbell Squat Clean)

 Dumbbell Clean will develop power, coordination, balance, stability, mobility and flexibility.

-You can use Dumbbell Clean as part of an interval program to emphasize condition or one that specifies power.
+You can use Dumbbell Clean as part of an interval program to emphasise conditioning or one that specifies power.

 Dumbbell Clean Progression & Mobility